unsupo/52projects52weeks-blog/_posts/2019-01-07-rubik-cube-solver-using-java.md

 <!-- wp:paragraph -->

-** **The below is my simplified steps, but if you want pictures then go to the link i posted above.
+** **The below is my simplified steps, but if you want pictures then go to the link I posted above.

 <!-- /wp:paragraph -->